Gravity affects magma-induced crustal deformation: comparing laccoliths on the Moon, Mars, and Earth

 Abstract

 Dome-shaped, uplifted surface areas and associated fractures on Mars and the Moon are inferred to result from the shallow emplacement of magma intrusions.
-This inference originates from analogue observations at partially eroded or active volcanic systems on Earth.
-Computational models help estimating the geometry and emplacement depth of those inferred magma bodies.
-Models often do not consider that the gravitational acceleration is different on planetary bodies with different masses, however, and have not simulated large concentrations of magma-induced strain and dynamic fracturing of the host rocks.
-We used the two-dimensional Discrete Element Method (2D DEM) to simulate the inflation of a laccolith-shaped magma intrusion in particle-based assemblages of different mechanical strength, under gravitational acceleration of the Moon, Mars, and Earth.
-The 2D DEM model simulates the magma-induced displacements, principal stresses, and dynamic fracturing, and allows deriving shear strains in the crust.
-For weak rocks, the vertical surface displacement is nearly twice as high on the Moon, compared to Earth.
-For stronger rocks, the amount of magma-induced cracks on the Moon is half of the amount of cracks induced on Earth.
-Our 2D DEM simulations show, for the first time, that gravity specific to a rocky planetary body affects the pattern and amount of fracturing and surface displacement above inflating laccoliths.
-This calls for a careful reevaluation, and future modelling, of differences seen in the morphology of intrusive domes found on Earth, Mars and the Moon.
+This inference originates from analog observations of Earth’s volcanic and igneous plumbing systems.
+Computational models help estimate those inferred magma bodies' geometry and emplacement depth.
+Such models have not yet simulated the dynamic fracturing of the host rocks at different gravitational accelerations on planetary bodies with different masses.
+We used the two-dimensional Discrete Element Method (2D DEM) to simulate the inflation of a laccolith, a magma body with a convex upward roof, in particle-based assemblages of different mechanical strengths, at the gravitational acceleration of the Moon, Mars, and Earth.
+The 2D DEM model simulates the host rock displacements, stresses, and dynamic fracturing, and allows calculating the finite shear strains and principal stresses.
+We find that in weak rocks the vertical surface displacement is nearly twice as high on the Moon, compared to Earth.
+Only half as many cracks are generated in strong rocks on the Moon compared to on Earth.
+Our 2D DEM simulations show, for the first time, that gravity specific to a rocky planetary body affects both the pattern and the amount of fracturing and surface displacement above inflating laccoliths.
+These findings call for a careful reevaluation of differences seen in the morphology of intrusive domes found on Earth, Mars, and the Moon.

 DOI